bilalltf/bilalltf/README.md

 ### Hi everyone 👋 I'm Bilal Lotfi

-- 🏫 I’m data scientist
+- 🏫 I’m data analyst/scientist
-- 👨‍💻 Enthusiastic about learning new things about data science and MLOps.
+- 👨‍💻 Enthusiastic about learning new things about data science/analysis and MLOps.